- NAME: Napoleon

 Answer questions and see how you rank against other players.Play Now

 Napoleon's negotiated peace with Europe lasted just three years.
-In 1803 Britain again returned to war with France, followed by Russia and Austria.
+In 1803 France again returned to war with Britain, and then with Russia and Austria.
 The British registered an important naval victory against Napoleon in 1805 at Trafalgar, which led Napoleon to scrap his plans to invade England.
 Instead he set his sights on Austria and Russia, and beat back both militaries in Austerlitz.

 Other victories soon followed, allowing Napoleon to greatly expand the French empire,